forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/run.md

   -t, --target=target			Source code location.
 May use glob patterns.
 Specify multiple values as a comma-separated list -v, --violations-cause-error				When violations are detected, exit with code equal to the severity of the most severe violation.
   --tsconfig				tsconfig.json location.
 Required if the current working directory does not contain the tsconfig.json that corresponds to the TypeScript files being scanned.
+  --pmdconfig     Location of rule reference XML, if user wishes to run PMD with custom config.
+  --eslintconfig  Location of .eslintrc.json, if user wishes to run Eslint with custom config.
   --env 				JSON-formatted string that overrides ESLint's default environmental variables.
   --json				Format output as json
   --verbose				Emit additional command output to stdout